dauwhe/wpub-explainer/README.md

 # An Informal Guide to Web Publications

-The unanswered question:

-> is the goal of this group to make a new packaging format for specialist book reading software and devices, or is it to obtain first class support for missing book-related features in the web platform as a whole?

 ## Introduction

 What is a web publication?
-A web publication is not a single thing, but rather a loose collection of behaviors which, taken together, make it easier for users to read long, possibly complex documents.
+The spec says:

+> A Web Publication is a discoverable and identifiable collection of resources.
+Information about the Web Publication is expressed in a machine-readable document called a manifest, which is what enables user agents to understand the bounds of the Web Publication and the connection between its resources.

 Two things make web publications different from the “ordinary” web we know and love.
 First, a web publication may consist of multiple resources that form a logical whole.
-Moby-Dick could consist of 136 HTML files in a specified order, but it’s still a single work.
+Moby-Dick might consist of 136 HTML files in a specified order, but it’s still a single work.
 So searching should search all 136 chapters.

 More importantly, users have a set of expectations about how such content should be presented in order to make it easy to read and understand.
 Users need to personalize the presentation, using the font and font size that make it easiest for them to read.
 They want it to be easy to go to the next chapter without interrupting the reading experience by hunting for a link to click.
 They might need a high- or low-contrast version of the content.
 They want to read while offline.

-Thus the goal of web publications is to provide the information necessary to provide these features ("affordances") to readers.
+Thus the goal of web publications is to make these features ("affordances") available to readers.
 We hope that someday browsers will provide these features, but in the meantime we have to use scripting.
 That's OK, because we'll learn a lot from trying, and that will help the spec get better.

 ## Goals